 Try to produce as little waste as possible.
 You might consider reusing packaging materials or other items you would otherwise throw out.

 Did you know that the UG’s coffee cups are designed to be used multiple times?
 Just read the message printed on the side of the cup.

 Be mindful and think about what goes where.
-You do not want to ‘pollute’ the waste flows, which would happen, for instance, if there is too much plastic in the paper bin or if the paper is too greasy or covered in food residue.
-The recycling company would then have to clean up the recycled waste before being able to process it.
+You do not want to ‘pollute’ the waste flows.
+This would be the case when, for instance, there is too much plastic in the paper bin or if the paper is too greasy or covered in food residue.
+The recycling company would have to clean the recycled waste before being able to process it.
 This is a time-consuming and costly process.
 What is more, it can cause some of the waste to become unsuitable for recycling.